readthedocs/blog/read-the-docs-is-hiring.rst

 Also let us know how many hours a week you're interested in working.
 We are thinking 15-20 hours per week, across the full 3 months, so this can be flexible across each specific week.
+This means you can persue other work, or build an amazing lifestyle that includes hiking on a Tuesday, if ya want.